Brass band sections in the United Kingdom: Youth section

 Youth bands are not usually registered and are not graded, and so they do not really compare with the above sections.
 However, Youth bands may be permitted to perform in competitions.
 At some major competitions (e.g. Whit Friday), there is a youth section prize awarded, but this is not common.

 Youth bands suffer from some perennial problems, because players grow too old for the band and leave, causing the strength of the band to wane and then grow again.
 Also, as many youth band players are not fully-grown, they do not have the sound capacity of the adult bands; however, this may be offset by their enthusiasm.

-The very best three or four youth bands will be around the standard of the top First section and lower Championship section bands.
-However, their strength undulates, so a youth band could sweep all before them in August, and then collapse in September when all the top players leave for university.
+The quality of the top three or four youth bands is comparable to the top First section and lower Championship section bands.
+However, due to their perennial problems, they do not often maintain that standard.

 The main competitions for youth bands are the Action Medical Research Youth Entertainment Championships, the National Youth Brass Band Championships of Great Britain, and the brass band section of Music for Youth.

 The current National Youth Brass Band Champions of Great Britain (2024) are Wardle Academy Youth Band, and they will represent England at the European Brass Band Championships in Stavanger, Norway in May 2025.
 Their victory ended an impressive 10-year run of titles by Youth Brass 2000.
-The 2025 contest will take place at Hymers College, Hull on Saturday 29th March.
+The 2025 contest will take place at Hymers College, Hull on Saturday 29 March.